WP101 Review: WordPress Video Tutorials Worth Paying For?

 The course videos are displayed on the website via an embedded video player, and you can easily switch to full-screen mode if necessary.
 Much like YouTube, the player settings make it easy to change the resolution and quality of the video playback — something users with limited bandwidth should find useful.

 As well as the English narration, closed captions in English are provided for all videos, as well as Spanish subtitles for some videos.
 Enabling or disabling the subtitles only takes a few clicks of the mouse.

 The pages that display each video also include text that outlines the lesson content and explains what you can expect to learn.
 You can also quickly see how far you’ve progressed through the course and which tutorials are still outstanding.

 Helpfully, as soon as you click the ‘Mark Complete’ button, you’re taken to the next video in the series.
 Then, when you reach the end of a course, there’s a link to some recommended resources.
 However, this page is mainly a collection of links to WordPress hosting services, plugins and themes.

 Each of the course video pages contain a button with the text ‘Ask a Question’.
 Clicking this link takes you to the WP101 members-only question and answer forums, where you can search the archives or ask the community any WordPress-related questions you may have.
 Although anyone can access the forums, only members can post questions.

 Once you complete a course, a badge is added to the achievements section of your WP101 dashboard.

-You’re also awarded a certificate for each course you complete that you can print, save to your computer, or upload to your portfolio or profile on a site liked LinkedIn.
+You’re also awarded a certificate for each course you complete, which you can print, save to your computer, or upload to your portfolio or profile on a site such as LinkedIn.

 WP101 Pricing Information